optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 cryptsetup luksOpen /dev/sda3 luks-sda3
 ```

-Now that `sda3` is encrypted, you can replace the old unencrypted offline disk with the new encrypted disk in the ZFS pool:
+Now that `sda3` is encrypted, you can replace the old unencrypted offline vedv with the new encrypted vedv in the ZFS pool:

 ```bash
 zpool replace rpool sda3 /dev/mapper/luks-sda3
 ```

-The system will begin to resilver and copy the data from `sdb3` onto the new `luks-sda3` disk.
+The system will begin to resilver and copy the data from the other ZFS partition(s) to `sda3`

 Wait for the resilvering process to finish.
 This may take some time depending on the amount of data in your pool.